It’s been more than five days since I watched the movie ‘Rangitaranga’ – a Kannada movie that has been the town’s talk among Indian cinema lovers.

 I was one among the 80 adults who watched the screening in a small Kino in Zürich.
-True to its hype, I loved the movie as it had a link to my childhood – a distinct theme that forms the basis for the movie which is recurring (on my mind) from the 90’s tele-serial in Kannada, Gudada Bhootha.
-The movie was refreshing in many ways and my thoughts on the same.
+True to its hype, I loved the movie as it had a link to my childhood – a distinct theme that forms the basis for the film, which is recurring (on my mind) from the 90’s teleserial in Kannada, Gudada Bhootha.
+The movie was refreshing in many ways, and my thoughts on the same.

-‘Rangitaranga’ (Colourful wave) – a word that will soon find its way in the Kannada dictionary is a well-thought out movie and the title justifies to a large extent about how different moods of a human being is identified with certain set of colours.
+‘Rangitaranga’ (Colourful wave) – a word that will soon find its way in the Kannada dictionary is a well-thought-out movie, and the title justifies in no small extent how different moods of a human being is identified with a specific set of colours.

 If ‘why’ isn’t part of your thought process while watching the movie, then you have missed something!

-Unlike most movies, I rate movies highly if it has the ability to make me think and have some strong discussions on the same.
-One such unsettling feeling I have from the movie is the way they revealed the antagonist and his role in the entire movie.
-In spite of very well penned sequences – the shades and the background for the antagonist’s antics lacked sophistication.
+Unlike most movies, I rate movies positively if it can make me think and have some vigorous discussions.
+One such unsettling feeling I have from the film is how they revealed the antagonist and his role in the movie.
+Despite very well-penned sequences – the shades and the background for the antagonist’s antics lacked sophistication.

 Was it a case of wearing a ‘mask’ all along or a medical case of ‘bipolarity’?

-In a gripping movie, the ‘climax’ must never be overlooked and I would say, instead of two back-to-back songs that comes after intermission, there could have been elements added in the movie that provided depth to the ‘character’ who’s end meant, the puzzle was solved or was it?
+In a gripping movie, the ‘climax’ must never be overlooked.
+Instead of two back-to-back songs that come after intermission, there could have been elements added in the film that provided depth to the antagonist’s negative tendencies.

-Was he wearing a mask to go by the day until the dusk beckons to unleash his ‘dark side’? this is in spite of not recollecting ‘the hero’ whom he knew pretty well.
+Was he wearing a mask to go by the day until the dusk beckons to unleash his ‘dark side’?
+This is despite not recollecting ‘the hero’ whom he knew pretty well.

-Or did he give into his dark side and let his mind loose on hunting down pregnant women – and re-live his first killing each year?
-As stated, there is a pattern in the movie, July 7th each year and the eleventh day after that, when he unleashes his darkest weapon – his anger and satiates himself by killing the kidnapped pregnant woman.
+Or did he give in to his dark side and let his mind loose on hunting down pregnant women – and re-live his first killing each year?
+As stated, there is a pattern in the movie, July 7th each year, and the eleventh day after that, when he unleashes his darkest weapon – his anger and satiates himself by killing the kidnapped pregnant woman.
 That’s all for the year!

 What happens to this dark side of his for the rest of the year?
-Does he wander (as shown in the movie, he does) when he has a bout of depression and the maniac in him takes over? or is it a case of hunting down his prey days leading up to July 7th?
-The more I think about it, I am convinced it was a ‘mask’ all along and the antagonist knew very well what ticked him towards his beastly side!
+Does he wander (as shown in the movie, he does) when he has a bout of depression, and the maniac in him takes over? or is it a case of hunting down his prey days leading up to July 7th?
+The more I think about it, I am convinced it was a ‘mask’ all along, and the antagonist knew very well what ticked him towards his beastly side!